abdo754/AbdulBookStore/AbdulrhmanBookStore/README.txt

 replace the bootstap
 change the link in layout
-change the color so it can be seen and also the footer too
+change the color so it can be seen and also the footer too removed all of the dark text on logunput